MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Task auto-prune limit

 Limit at, when reached, an automatic prune of the tasks in memory is attempted.
+Requires _Auto prune_ to be on.
 Default: _10000 Tasks_.

 ## Location Settings